First-in-human Phase 1 trial to study the safety, pharmacokinetics and preliminary efficacy

 expansion.

-During Part 1 (dose escalation), an accelerated dose titration design will be applied to
+The study uses an accelerated dose titration design for dose escalation.
+Doses will be

-cohorts A (MM) and B (NHL).
-Doses will be escalated using an N-of-1 until the first instance
+escalated using an N-of-1 per dosing cohort until the first instance of a treatment-related,

 In both Part 1 and Part 2 of the study, STRO-001 will be dosed as an intravenous (IV)

-infusion on Day 1 and Day 15 in 28-day cycles, until disease progression.
-Labs will be drawn
+infusion on Day 1 of a 21-day cycle, until disease progression.
+Labs will be drawn on a

-on a weekly basis for Cycles 1-3, and every two weeks starting with Cycle 4.
+weekly basis for Cycles 1-4, and every three weeks starting with Cycle 5.
 Weekly clinical

-evaluations will be conducted during Cycle 1; thereafter, clinical evaluations will be
+evaluations will be conducted during the first 4 cycles; thereafter, clinical evaluations

-conducted on infusion days (Day 1 and Day 15 of each cycle).
-Samples for pharmacokinetics
+will be conducted on infusion days (Day 1 of each cycle).
+Samples for pharmacokinetics (PK)

 Subjects who receive any dose of STRO-001 will be included in safety analyses.
 Disease